katzenpost/katzenpost/specs/mixnet.rst

    handle at least one persistent long lived connection per potentially eligible peer at all times.

-(XXX/ya: Design decisions required.

- * WTF do we do when the PKI tells us that a Node's long term identity key has changed?
-I assume treat it as a new Mix.
-   If so, there's nothing more needed.

- * One TCP connection per peer, or allow multiple?
-I suspect allowing multiple may be useful, but I am uncertain of the anonymity impact.
-Obviously not like "connection per packet" or anything stupid like that.
-)

 .. _4.2:

 4.2 Sphinx Mix and Provider Key Rotation